 Real life case study on Analysis paralysis and how this guy overcome this

-There is a community of entrepreneur on Facebook called Pushstart, this is fastest growing community in India and one of the most engaging one, they do the offline meetup and they call it #PushMeet.
+There is a community of entrepreneurs on Facebook called Pushstart, this is the fastest-growing community in India and one of the most engaging one, they do the offline meetup and they call it #PushMeet.
 I was there in one Pushmeet in Delhi NCR.
 I met a guy who told me his story and our conversation a few months back.

 The guy was extremely introvert and in depression.
 He did his engineering from IIT Roorkee in Civil Engineering due to family pressure but his interest was somewhere else, when placement comes he got placed in some companies but do not want to go there.

 He basically falls in 2nd category he had two choices first in which he has to go to do the job as a civil engineer where his family would be happy he will not, 2nd he can go to explorer his passion which is farming, in this situation his family will not be very happy because they do not see the big picture.